<img height="1" width="1" src="https://www.facebook.com/tr?id=737313050390762&amp;ev=PageView &amp;noscript=1">

 • Enter your Email Subject

 • Add an optional message in the Email Body field.
-This is appended to the standard system message.
+This is appended to the standard system message asking the driver to text in a picture of their missing or expiring credential.

 Tip: Keep subjects and messages short and generic.